 - It is private.
 It is not an entity filed with the state but it is an internal agreement done by an attorney, so there is no public record of it, except with the IRS, as it must have its own tax id number.
-Also the members and managers of the LLC’s associated with the Trust do not have to be listed on the public record with the state of Wyoming.
+Also, the members and managers of the LLCs associated with the Trust do not have to be listed on the public record with the state of Wyoming.

-- It gives iron clad asset protection.
-It is a separate entity from its creator, managed by a Trustee not the creator.
+- It gives iron-clad asset protection.
+It is a separate entity from its creator, managed by a Trustee, not the creator.
 As such the assets inside of the trust cannot be taken out of it to satisfy an obligation of the creator of the trust.

 - Allows for using a Private Trust Company as Trustee.
-The Trustee must be either a person that lives in Wyoming or a Private Trust Company (which can be an Wyoming LLC), approved by the Wyoming banking commission.
+The Trustee must be either a person that lives in Wyoming or a Private Trust Company (which can be a Wyoming LLC), approved by the Wyoming banking commission.
 This LLC must also have an office presence inside the state of Wyoming.
 This Private Trust LLC’s sole purpose is being the Trustee to this one trust.
 The Trust can pay this LLC for Trustee services.

 - Flexibility and control.
 The Trust beneficiary can be an LLC.
 This LLC can be managed by the creator, but the creator cannot be a member of it.
 The members can be changed, giving the creator flexibility over who gets the assets of the trust, if say there was something that changed with one of the original members of the Beneficiary LLC.

 Forming a trust corporation costs $4995 and includes the Trust written to your exact specifications by an attorney, two hours of attorney time, a Private Trust Company, a Wyoming LLC Beneficiary, and an Investment Advisor LLC, physical address and mail forwarding service, and VM phone service.